projectweek1819/project-team/README.md

 Alternating between using these 2 functions will make you able to play the game.

 Notes:
-  - If you want to change up the size of your field, open 'sketch.js' in a text editor of your choice and check the first 2 lines.
+  - If you want to change up the size of your field, open 'sketch.js' in a text editor of your choice and check the first line.
-      Change them to "var cols = X" and "var rows = Y" to change the playfield to use X columns and Y rows, with X and Y being numbers of your own choice.
+      Change it to "var cols = X" to change the playfield to use X columns and rows, with X being a number of your own choice.